 The College aims to provide all students with a flexible range of secure payment options as given below:

-- Payment via ICEM Student Portal. - Demand Drafts/ Cheque (special cases only).
+- Payment via ICEM Student Portal (using Debit and Credit Cards) - Demand Drafts/ Cheque (special cases only).

 The Finance Department shall provide the students with the details of the mode of payments during the induction week.